lb3361/gigatron-lcc/README.md

   This is one happens when one compiles with `-map=sim` which [forwards](gigatron/mapsim/libsim) all the stdio calls to the emulator.

+* Over time the linker `glink` has accumulated a lot of capabilites.
+It supports common symbols, weak symbols, and conditional imports.
+It can synthetize magic lists such as a list of initialization functions that are called before main, a list of data segments to be cleared before running main, a list of memory segments that can be used as heap by `malloc()`, or a list of finalization functions called when the program exits.
+  Using `glink -h` provides some help.
+Using `glink --info` provides help for specific memory maps.
+But the more advanced functions are documented by comments in the [source]](gigatron/glink.py) or comments in the library source files that use them...

 ## Compiling and installing

 Building under Linux should just be a matter of typing